PengNi/ccsmethphase/README.md

 # create a new environment and install nextflow in it
 conda create -n nextflow -c conda-forge -c bioconda nextflow

-# or install nextflow in an existing environment
+# OR, install nextflow in an existing environment
 conda install -c conda-forge -c bioconda nextflow
 ```